 - Multiple monitors: When you need to connect extra monitors, a graphics card makes it easier.

-Benefits of a graphics card
+Benefits of a standalone graphics card for your computer

-While adding a graphics card does use some extra power from your power supply, as long as you have the extra headroom the wattage output of the power supply, the power supply will last just fine.
+While adding a standalone graphics card does use some extra power from your power supply, as long as you have the extra headroom in the wattage output of the power supply, the power supply will last just fine.

 Beyond that, a graphics card almost certainly improves frame rates for heavier tasks and gives you a smoother-performing machine.